The Best Chocolate Chip Cookie in Every State, According to Yelp

 Methodology: We worked with Yelp to determine the best bakery in every state.
 Yelp notes, "We identified businesses in the restaurants and food categories with a large concentration of reviews mentioning 'chocolate chip cookie,' then ranked those spots using a number of factors including the total volume and ratings of reviews mentioning 'chocolate chip cookie.'"

 After reviewing the top two or three businesses in every state according to Yelp's data, we selected one that amassed particularly standout reviews for its chocolate chip cookie.
 From hip coffeehouses to family-owned bakeshops, here are the spots worth scoping out for your favorite treat.
-And for more food news, sign up for our newsletter to get daily recipes and food news in your inbox!
+And for more, check out these 15 Classic American Desserts That Deserve a Comeback.

 ALABAMA: Cookie Fix in Homewood

 Though this small-batch sweet shop may be quite small, the cookies pack some seriously big flavor.
 And lucky for you, while the selection of varieties rotates, the chocolate chip cookies—which are crunchy around the edges, and soft on the inside—are always available, every day (until they sell out, that is).
 "The chocolate chip cookies still blow me away even though I have had them multiple times," says one Yelper.
 Best of all, you can even buy the cookie dough on-site, and bake a batch of your own at home.